mmuffins/mediamonkey-codemonkey/README.md

 # Code Monkey Skin for MediaMonkey
-A dark skin for MediaMonkey 5 taking visual queues from Visual Studio and Visual Studio Code.
+A dark skin for MediaMonkey 5 inspired by the color theme of Visual Studio.

 ![](images/preview-mainwindow.png)